Lucho00Cuba/english-arena/README.md

 3. Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

+## ✨ Features

+- ✅ Topic-based quizzes with random questions
+- ✅ Supports multiple question types:
+  - Text input
+  - True/False
+  - Multi-select
+  - Matching
+  - Fill in the blank
+- ✅ Progress bar and animated celebration on completion
+- ✅ Responsive design and dark/light theme support
+- ✅ Search and filter topics
+- ✅ Sidebar with Table of Contents (like Notion)
+- ✅ Tags for content classification (e.g. Beginner, Grammar, Listening)
+- ✅ Fully accessible and keyboard-friendly

 # 📋 Contributing

 Pull requests and suggestions are welcome!
 Please open an issue first if you want to propose major changes.